hligon35/ezsportsapp/README.md

 ### Stripe payments (test mode)

-Environment variables (configure in Vercel project settings or a local `.env` for dev):
+Environment variables (configure in Render dashboard or a local `.env` for dev):

 - STRIPE_PUBLISHABLE_KEY: your Stripe test publishable key (starts with `pk_test_...`).
 - STRIPE_SECRET_KEY: your Stripe test secret key (starts with `sk_test_...`).